MicReson/MyAudioUtilsW-FFmpeg/README.md

 # Some audio utilities wrappers using ffmpeg

+## IMPORTANT AND WIP :warning:
+- Any bash script presented here is not ready yet and/or not working.

 ## Audio Utilities :headphones:

 Here are some audio utilities that I could be using.